CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 =====================================

-This module offers response tailoring based on client's subnet or geographic location.
+This module offers response tailoring based on client's subnet, geographic location, or a statistical weight.
 It supports GeoIP databases in the MaxMind DB format, such as `GeoIP2 <https://dev.maxmind.com/geoip/geoip2/downloadable/>`_ or the free version `GeoLite2 <https://dev.maxmind.com/geoip/geoip2/geolite2/>`_.